Ratha Saptami

 Ratha Saptami is symbolic of the change of season to spring and the start of the harvesting season.
 For most Indian farmers, it is an auspicious beginning of the New Year.
 The festival is observed by all Hindus in their houses and in innumerable temples dedicated to Surya, across India.

 Background

 Sun worship is deep rooted in the Vedas of the Hindu religion and its antiquity also relates to several mythologies of the world such as that of China, Egypt and Mesopotamia.
-The Gayatri Mantra jap – the sacred Vedic chants to Savitr (Sun god) – is recited by the Hindus every day with great reverence.
-As the puranic Hinduism evolved, the worship of Sun was established.
+The Gayatri Mantra japa – the sacred Vedic chants to Savitr (the Vedic sun god) – is popularly recited by adherents.
+As Puranic Hinduism evolved, the worship of the sun was consolidated.